Unveiling optical signatures of outflows in accreting white dwarfs: Abstract

 \section{Abstract}

 { Accreting white dwarfs are known to show signatures of wind-type outflows in the ultraviolet.
-At optical wavelengths, however, wind detections have only been reported for a few sources.
+However, at optical wavelengths, wind detections have only been reported for a few sources.
 We present GTC-10.4m optical spectroscopy of four accreting white dwarfs (\mbox{BZ Cam}, \mbox{V751 Cyg}, MV Lyr, and V425 Cas) observed during luminous epochs, when their optical emission is expected to be dominated by the accretion disc.
-We focused the analysis on four emission lines: \ha and \hei \lam5876, \lam6678, \lam7065.
-Line profiles are complex and variable on short (minutes) and long (days to weeks) time scales, with transient absorption and emission components.
-Among them, we detect strong blue-shifted absorptions at $\gtrsim 1000$ km s$^{-1}$.
+Our analysis focuses on four emission lines: \ha and \hei \lam5876, \lam6678, and \lam7065.
+Line profiles are complex and variable on short (minutes) and long (days to weeks) timescales, with transient absorption and emission components.
+Among them, we detect strong blueshifted absorptions at $\gtrsim 1000$ km s$^{-1}$.
 These high-velocity components, present only in the blue wing of the emission lines, are observed in all four sources and could be associated with accretion disc winds.
-For MV Lyr and \mbox{V425 Cas}, these would represent the first detection of optical outflows in these objects, while in the case of \mbox{BZ Cam} and \mbox{V751 Cyg}, the presence of outflows has been previously reported.
-This study suggests that, in addition to ultraviolet winds, optical outflows might be also common in accreting white dwarfs.
+For \mbox{MV Lyr} and \mbox{V425 Cas}, these would represent the first detection of optical outflows in these objects, while in the cases of \mbox{BZ Cam} and \mbox{V751 Cyg}, the presence of outflows has been previously reported.
+This study suggests that, in addition to ultraviolet winds, optical outflows might also be common in accreting white dwarfs.
 We discuss the observational properties of these winds and their possible similarity to those detected in accreting black holes and neutrons stars.}

 \keywords{(Stars:) novae, cataclysmic variables -- accretion, accretion disks -- stars: winds, outflows -- stars: individual: BZ Cam -- stars: individual: V751 Cyg -- stars: individual: MV Lyr -- stars: individual: V425 Cas }